-Craig's infrastructure clients include the private developers of multiple Middle Eastern power and water generation plants, the developers of deslination and steam plants and the private and public sector developers of some of the world's highest profile building projects.
-He advises the contractors building a number of the new railway projects and power and water projects throughout the Middle East and the Maghreb.
+Craig's infrastructure clients include the private developers of multiple power and water generation plants, developers and contractors for transportation projects, the developers of desalination and steam plants, and the private and public sector developers of some of the world's highest profile building projects.

-Craig represents banks and financial institutions in court and arbitration proceedings, major defence contractors in the resolution of muti-million dollar disputes with Middle East Governments, IOCs with drilling disputes and contractors designing and building oil and gas facilities around the region.
+He also represents banks and financial institutions in court and arbitration proceedings, major defence contractors in the resolution of multi-million dollar disputes with governments, IOCs with drilling disputes, and contractors designing and building oil and gas facilities.

-Sitting as an arbitrator, appearing as counsel, and described by Legal 500 as a "tactical master" Craig is listed in the Chambers, Legal 500 and Who's Who Legal guides variously for arbitration, construction and dispute resolution.
+Sitting as an arbitrator, appearing as counsel, and described by Legal 500 as a "tactical master", Craig is ranked in the Chambers, Legal 500 and Who's Who Legal guides for arbitration, construction and dispute resolution.

 Craig’s experience includes:

-- representing the contractors of two major rail projects in the Kingdom of Saudi Arabia
+- representing the contractors on two major rail projects in the Kingdom of Saudi Arabia

 - appearing for the developers of a 191,000 m3/D reverse osmosis water plant in an arbitration with its EPC contractor